LloydCode597/CV/README.md

 # Lloyd Allen-CV

-This project is a web-based Curriculum Vitae (CV) showcasing the profile, education, work history, projects, skills, and contact details of Lloyd Allen, an inspiring software developer.
+This is a web-based Curriculum Vitae (CV) showcasing the profile, education, work history, projects, skills, and contact details of Lloyd Allen, an inspiring Software Developer.

 ## Table of Contents